mihldr/Applify/README.md

 7. Use the command `/create-application-channel` in a discord channel and follow the instructions

 # Recommended Discord-Setup
 Create a new category called `Applications`.
-Deny View-permissions to guests/_everyone_ for this category but grant those permissions to your member role.
+Deny View-permissions to guests/_everyone_ for the entire category but grant those permissions to your member role.
 Create a new channel called `application` within the `Applications` category.
 Grant _everyone_ view permissions to this channel but deny writing messages for everyone.
 This will also be the channel you'll use the `/create-application-channel` command in.
 Create a new channel called `votes` within the `Applications` category.
 Grant your Member-Role view and write permissions to this channel.